awesomephant/blog/posts/2019-09-29-pan-ams-world.md

 ---

-The usual response to concerns about the environmental damage cause by graphic design are technological fixes: Printing with soy-based inks on recycled paper, using lighter typefaces to save on ink, or moving from print to digital: *Please consider the environment before printing this email*.
+The usual response to concerns about the environmental damage cause by graphic design are technological fixes: Printing with soy-based inks on recycled paper, using lighter typefaces to save on ink, or moving from print to digital: *Please consider the environment before printing this email*[1].

 These ideas are no doubt well-intentioned, but ultimately they're incremental improvements to a deeply broken system — equivalent to replacing petrol cars with electric ones, or plastic straws with cornstarch.
 At best, what these proposals achieve is shift *which* natural recources we’re going to waste on consumerism.